 UHIP covers health care expenses for international students and their dependents.
-All international students are required to participate.
+All international students in Canada are required to participate.
 For fees and benefits details, visit the UHIP website at uhip.ca.
+Students who are studying outside of Canada are not required to be enrolled.